Features new to Windows XP: Later versions

 Beginning with Windows XP SP2, the audio volume taper is stored in the registry for on-screen keyboard and remote control applications and can be customized by third parties, and Internet Explorer has improved Group Policy settings support beyond security settings.
 (KB918997) for Windows XP SP2 and Windows XP SP3 add a Wireless LAN API for developers to create wireless client programs and manage profiles and connections.
 There is IEEE 802.1X support for wireless and wired connections.
 In case, a PKI is not available to issue certificates for a VPN connection, there is support for preshared key for IKE authentication.
 With KB912761 for Windows XP SP2 or on Windows XP SP3, users can configure whether EFS generates a self-signed certificate when a certificate authority is unavailable.
 Windows Firewall beginning with Windows XP SP2 also supports IPv6 stateful filtering.
 Applications and tools such as the Telnet client, FTP client, ping, nslookup, tracert, DNS resolver, file and print sharing, Internet Explorer, IIS have been updated to support IPv6.
-Windows XP SP1 and greater support the downloadable WIA Library v2.0 which provides access to WIA functionality through programming languages and scripting environments that support OLE Automation.